exphert/gramripper/README.md

 - **Customizable**: Supports multiple sessions and allows starting from a specific message ID.

 ![screenshot](/img/poc.webp)

-## Disclaimer (Legal & Ethical Use)
-This tool is intended for **educational and research purposes only**.
-The author is not responsible for any misuse of this tool.
-Use it at your own risk and ensure you have proper authorization before interacting with any Telegram bot or account.
-Unauthorized use of this tool may violate Telegram's terms of service and a

 ## Getting Started <a name = "getting_started"></a>
 Before using GramRipper, ensure you have the following: